Skip to main content

 • Specific school problems such as poor attendance, low grades, and/or recent disciplinary action

-• Drinking in situations that are physically dangerous, including drinking and driving a car
+• Drinking in physically dangerous situations, including drinking and driving

 • Having recurring alcohol-related legal problems, such as being arrested for underage drinking or for physically hurting someone while drunk